marcelmildenberger/graphMatching/readme.md

 4) Run ``docker run -it --gpus all --name gma-artifact gma:1.0`` in your terminal.
 5) That's it!

 If everything worked, you should now see a shell connected to your docker container.
-It looks somethin like
+It looks something like

 ``root@bfeff35dda4a:/usr/app# ``